Platform-OS/platformos-documentation/pages/reference/authorization-policy/index.md

 <h1>Hello John!</h1>
 ```

-## Context `object`
+## Contextual `object`

-Apart from pulling data from GraphQL you have also access to a global object under variable called `object` (watch out to not override it).
+Apart from pulling data from GraphQL you have also access to a variable called `object` (watch out to not override it).

-* If authorization policy is called from a FormConfiguration this object will contain `Form` object
+* If authorization policy is called from a `FormConfiguration` this object will contain `Form` object

-* If authorization policy is called from a Page this object will contai `Page` object
+* If authorization policy is called from a `Page` this object will contain`Page` object

 ## Handling violated Policy